 Main Stretch – Jungut Batu

-Jungut Batu features the longest uninterrupted stretch of sandy beach on the island.
+Jungut Batu features the longest uninterrupted stretch of sandy beach on the north of the island.
 The beach runs parallel to the main road where you can find the highest density of Lembongan’s shops, guesthouses and services.

 Unsurprisingly, the beach areas here can get quite busy, and there are a lot of boats and moorings you have to walk or swim around.
 In fact, one of the Fast Boat landings is at the southern end of the beach.